Resume Annex

 Is Resume Annex more expensive than Canva Resume?

-On paper, yes — Resume Annex Pro is $24/month versus Canva Pro at $14.99/month.
-However, Canva Pro covers the entire Canva suite of design products, while Resume Annex Pro is focused specifically on career tools: ATS scoring, AI resume optimization, job discovery across 9+ boards, and interview prep.
+On paper, yes — Resume Annex Pro is $12/week (or $29/month, $79/quarter, or $199/year) versus Canva Pro at $14.99/month.
+However, Canva Pro covers the entire Canva suite of design products, while Resume Annex Pro is focused specifically on career tools: callback scoring, AI resume optimization, job discovery across 8 boards, and interview prep.
 If you're comparing them purely as resume tools, Resume Annex includes significantly more job-search functionality for the price difference.
-Resume Annex also offers a 7-day free trial on the Pro plan.
+Resume Annex also offers a 30-day money-back guarantee on Pro.

 Can I use Resume Annex and Canva Resume together?

 Yes, and for some job seekers it makes sense.
-You could use Canva to design a visually polished resume, then run it through Resume Annex's free ATS score tool to check how it performs with applicant tracking systems.
+You could use Canva to design a visually polished resume, then run it through Resume Annex's free resume score tool to check how it performs with hiring system.
 From there, Resume Annex's AI optimizer can help you tailor the content to specific job descriptions.
 The two tools address different problems — design versus job-search strategy — so they aren't mutually exclusive.

-Does Resume Annex have an ATS score like Canva Resume?
+Does Resume Annex have a callback score like Canva Resume?

-Resume Annex offers a free, deterministic ATS score that returns results in about 10 seconds and requires no account or signup.
+Resume Annex offers a free, deterministic callback score that returns results in about 10 seconds and requires no account or signup.
 You can access it directly at resumeannex.ai.
-Canva Resume does not have a dedicated ATS scoring feature — its focus is on the visual design and formatting of the document rather than how it will parse through employer applicant tracking systems.
-If ATS performance is a concern, that's a meaningful practical difference.
+Canva Resume does not have a dedicated callback scoring feature — its focus is on the visual design and formatting of the document rather than how it will parse through employer hiring system.
+If hiring system performance is a concern, that's a meaningful practical difference.

 How does Resume Annex's job discovery compare to Canva Resume?

 Canva Resume does not offer job discovery — it is a document creation tool and does not connect to job boards.
-Resume Annex aggregates openings from nine or more sources including LinkedIn, Indeed, Dice, Wellfound, Idealist, Mediabistro, and others, and scores matches against your profile and resume.
+Resume Annex aggregates openings from eight sources including LinkedIn, Indeed, Wellfound, Glassdoor, ZipRecruiter, Workday, Lever, and Greenhouse, and scores matches against your profile and resume.
 If finding relevant job openings is part of what you need help with, Canva Resume does not address that problem, while Resume Annex is built around it.